BlackPast.org

-BlackPast.org is a web-based reference center that is dedicated primarily to the understanding of African-American history and Afro-Caribbean history and the history of people of Sub-Saharan African ancestry.
-In 2011 the American Library Association's Reference and User Services Association included it in its list of the 25 Best Free Reference Websites of the Year.
+BlackPast.org is a 501(c)(3) nonprofit web-based reference center that is dedicated primarily to the understanding of African-American history, Afro-Caribbean history, and the history of people of Sub-Saharan African ancestry.
+In 2011, the American Library Association's Reference and User Services Association included it in its list of the 25 Best Free Reference Websites of the Year.

-According to BlackPast.org, the website has a global audience of about two million visitors per year from over 100 nations.
-In 2009, Canada, Australia, Great Britain, Brazil, and Germany ranked as the top five countries in visitors to the site after the United States.
+According to BlackPast.org, the website has a global audience of about two million visitors per year from more than 100 nations.
+In 2009, Canada, Australia, Great Britain, Brazil, and Germany ranked as the top five countries, after the United States, for visitors to the site.
 A 2008 website review described it as easily navigable and well organized but also as containing omissions among some features and as a work in progress.
 By 2009, the organization was selected by New York Public Library reference librarians as one of the top 25 hybrid print and electronic resources for the year.